cherry blossom branch

 Dating & Domestic Violence

-Dating violence refers to any act of violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship is determined based on a consideration of the length, type, and frequency of interactions between the persons involved in the relationship.
+Any act of violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and where the existence of such a relationship is determined based on a consideration of the length, type, and frequency of interactions between the persons involved in the relationship.

-Domestic violence refers to a felony or misdemeanor crime of violence committed by:
+A felony or misdemeanor crime of violence committed by:

 • a current or former spouse or intimate partner of the victim;